nais/handbook/docs/welcome/aaaa-platform.md

 This gives us a varied day to day life, and ownership of the things we work on.

 ### Technology
-At NAIS, we try to always choose the best tool for the job.
+At Nais, we try to always choose the best tool for the job.
 We have a low threshold for experimentation, and are not afraid to ditch stuff that doesn't work.
 We take the advice of seasoned adventurers, but at the same time know that we can only make technology choices after building hands-on experience with the alternatives.